dylnuge/stack-smashing/README.md

 output of the python command and send it to the shell; in turn, the `<<<` will redirect _that_ into netcat's standard in.

+## Example 3 Instructions

+This example is the most challenging, but it's equivalent to a real exploit you might find "in the wild".
+Sending in data to it works the same way it did in example 2.

+Check out the online assembler here: https://defuse.ca/online-x86-assembler.htm It will help a lot with this problem (you could also use local tools to do this, if you prefer).

+The hints directory contains some help for ex3 if you really get stuck.

 ## Using Objdump

 `objdump` is an incredibly useful command that we can use to get information